What is this shit all up on my cheese?

 Examples: Taleggio, Époisse, Gruyere

 The Natural Rind

-Left to its own devices, cheese naturally forms a rind.
-The air draws moisture out of the surface of the wheel forming a dry, thin crust.
+Left to their own devices, cheese naturally forms a rind as a way to protect itself.
+Salting and air circulation draw moisture out of the surface of the wheel forming a dry, thin crust.
 These rinds are sometimes coated with cloth or wax but they can also be rubbed with oils, spices, and flavorings like espresso.

-Theses include fresh cheeses that aren’t old enough to have a rind and cheeses aged in foil or vacuum-sealed plastic, like block cheddar.
+These cheeses are basically naked and they taste the same on the outside as they do on the inside.
+Rindless cheeses include fresh ones aren’t old enough to form a rind and those aged in vacuum-sealed plastic, like block cheddar.